SpektraSystems/SQL-Database-Migration-Demo/README.md

 7. All the databses which are being migrated will be displayed as shown below.
 Click on the database **Adworks40** to view the status.
 <img src="/images/log-shipping-progress.png">

 8. The migration details of the database will be displayed as below.
 Under the **Database Status** you can see that the current status is **Log Shipping in progress**.
-Once the migration is complete, the **Start Cutover** button will be active and the cutover can be performed by clicking the **Start Cutover** button.
+Once the sync is complete, the **Start Cutover** button will be active and the cutover can be performed by clicking the **Start Cutover** button.

 <img src="/images/start-cutover-grey.png">